conduktor/conduktor-docs/docs/platform/console/consume-data/filter-messages.md

 Note you have an array of different operators to build your filter conditions.
 You can also add multiple filters in parallel to facilitate more advanced filtering requirements.

 :::tip
 Toggle **search in a specific field** to directly select a field that is derived from a sample of your messages.
+Note this function works only on JSON records.
 :::

 ![Format Data](/img/console/console-custom-filter.png)